jorgecardleitao/private-jets/README.md

 This is stored in [`./src/types.csv`](./src/types.csv).

-#### 2. Identify private jet aircrafts registered in Denmark
+#### 2. Identify all aircrafts, ICAO number tail number and type

-This was performed by a human, and consisted in searching for the different aircraft types on the website https://www.danishaircraft.dk.
-For each type, there was a list of tail numbers.
-Each tail number was searched on https://globe.adsbexchange.com for the last month to confirm that the aircraft is indeed operating.
-In many cases the aircraft was also searched in https://www.jetphotos.com to confirm that it was recently photographed flying or in take-off, landing.

-For example, advance searching for aircraft type `Dassault Falcon 2000` in https://www.danishaircraft.dk yields `OY-CKK(3)`.
-To corruburate that this is an active aicraft, searching for `OY-CKK` in https://globe.adsbexchange.com results in a match.

-This is stored in [`./src/aircrafts.csv`](./src/aircrafts.csv).
+This is performed automatically by the computer program and consists in extracting the database of all aircrafts in https://globe.adsbexchange.com.

+Details are available in the source code, [src/aircraft_db.rs](./src/aircraft_db.rs).

-#### 3. Identify aircraft owner
+#### 3. Identify aircraft owner in denmark

 This was performed by a human, and consisted in extracting the ownership of the active tail number from website https://www.danishaircraft.dk.